 - 1. Section 011000 "Summary" for restrictions on use of the premises, Owner-occupancy requirements, and phasing requirements. - 2.
-Section 017300 "Execution" for cutting and patching procedures. - 3.
-Section 013516 "Alteration Project Procedures" for general protection and work procedures for alteration projects. - 4.
+Section 015639 "Temporary Tree and Plant Protection" for temporary protection of existing trees and plants that are affected by selective demolition. - 3.
+Section 017300 "Execution" for cutting and patching procedures. - 4.
+Section 013516 "Alteration Project Procedures" for general protection and work procedures for alteration projects. - 5.
 Section 311000 "Site Clearing" for site clearing and removal of above- and below-grade improvements not part of selective demolition.